 Venue: Stiftung Wissenschaft und Politik (SWP), Ludwigkirchpl.
 3-4, 10719 Berlin, Germany

 Simultaneously, and also due to the Russian invasion of Ukraine, two themes stand out: ambitions to build the hydrogen economy and the return of geopolitics.
-Low-carbon hydrogen can power industries and (long-haul) transport even in a decarbonised world.
-However, its convoluted and dynamic value chain makes it difficult to predict how exactly hydrogen will interact with the energy system.
-A rearranging world order, retracting globalisation, and the return of the state in (Western) energy markets have thrown geopolitics back on the agenda and right into policy-making.
+Low-carbon hydrogen can power industries and (long-haul) traffic even in a decarbonised world.
+Its convoluted and dynamic value chain though makes it difficult to predict how exactly hydrogen will interact with the energy system.
+A rearranging world order, retracting globalisation, and the return of the state in (Western) energy markets have thrown geopolitics back on the agenda and right into energy policy.

-Context: The workshop is part of the project “Geopolitics of the Energy Transition - Hydrogen (GET H2)”, funded by the German Federal Foreign Office and headed by Dr Jacopo Maria Pepe at SWP.
+Context: The workshop is part of the project “Geopolitics of the Energy Transition - Hydrogen (GET H2)”, which is funded the German Federal Foreign Office and headed by Dr. Jacopo Maria Pepe at SWP.
 It examines the geopolitics of the global energy transformation with a focus on an emerging hydrogen economy.
-The project looks at hydrogen produced from fossil fuels as well as renewable energies and analyses their respective value chains.
-Moreover, it entails a scenario-based analysis of how to establish a mutually beneficial and smooth energy transition for Germany and the EU as well as selected hydrocarbon exporting countries in the MENA region, Africa and Central Asia/Russia.
+The project looks at hydrogen produced from fossil fuels as well as renewable energies, analyses their respective value chains, and performs a scenario-based analysis on how to establish a mutually beneficial and smooth energy transition for Germany and the EU as well as selected hydrocarbon exporting countries in the MENA region, Africa and Central Asia/Russia.

-The workshop connects to this scenario-based analysis: As part of our scenario-building efforts, we seek to reach out to fellow experts to mutually shape our vision of how to represent hydrogen and geopolitics in scenarios.
-Although the workshop primarily targets academics and aims at fostering the academic discourse, its ultimate goal is shaping advice for German and European policymakers to anticipate the geopolitical consequences of a growing hydrogen economy and present possible pathways for action.
+The workshop connects to this scenario-based analysis: As part of our scenario-building efforts, we seek to reach out to fellow experts to mutually shape our vision of how hydrogen and geopolitics should be represented in scenarios.
+Although the workshop targets primarily academics and aims at fostering the academic discourse, its ultimate goal is shaping advice for German and European policymakers in anticipating the geopolitical consequences of a growing hydrogen economy and presenting possible pathways for action.

 Call: We invite contributions on the following topics: